telerik/blazor-docs/components/treelist/columns/resize.md

 To prevent the user from resizing a certain column, set its own parameter `Resizable="false"`.
 Note that the user can still resize other columns around it.

+If the column `Width` is less than `MinResizableWidth` and the user tries to resize the column, it will snap to its minimum width.
+When using [multi-column headers]({%slug treelist-columns-multiple-column-headers%}) and there is a conflict between the `MinResizableWidth` configuration of the parent and child column, then the child column setting will take precedence.
+The same logic applies for `MaxResizableWidth`.

 ## Autofit Columns

 When column resizing is enabled, a double click on the resize handle between the header cells will automatically fit the column width to the content of the header, data and footers.
 This will remove text wrapping in the component.